Places of Worship Registration Act 1855: Case law

 What counts as a place of worship has been the subject of litigation.
 An application by the Church of Scientology to have a chapel registered at Saint Hill Manor was rejected by the Registrar General in 1967.
 This rejection was upheld by the Court of Appeal in the case of R v Registrar General, ex p Segerdal.
 In 2013, the UK Supreme Court overturned Segerdal in the case of R (on the application of Hodkin and another) v Registrar General of Births, Deaths and Marriages, which concerned whether a marriage could be conducted at a Scientology property in London.
-Following the Hodkin decision, there is no longer a requirement of theistic belief in order to qualify as being a place of religious worship for the purpose of registration under the Act.
+Following the Hodkin decision, there is no longer a requirement of theistic belief in order to qualify as being a place of religious worship for the purpose of registration under the act.

+Subsequent developments

+In section 2, the words from " by the said " to " mentioned and ", and in section 3, the words from " and no such " to " quarter sessions ", were repealed by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.
+Section 13 of the act was repealed by section 1(1) of, and part XII of schedule 1 to, the 1977 act.